MUST HAVE AT LEAST A MODERATELY SIZED SECURELY FENCED YARD, NO EXCEPTIONS.

 Prefer a home with another friendly dog; adopter should have experience with rescue dogs.

-As a heartworm positive princess, I do a lot of downtime on the cushy bed I was given by generous donors.
+As a heartworm positive sweetheart, I spend my downtime on the cushy bed I was given by generous donors.
 I also enjoy the couch, my foster mother’s lap, or my favorite crate in the living room.

 I came to Rescue with 45 of my brothers and sisters.
 We lived in the hot southeast, but now we enjoy something called air conditioning and comfy furniture.
 I am only two years old and easily survived my spay surgery.
 I also got a dental, so my teeth are pearly white again.
 Basically we are living the good life.